TeJota1337/TeJota1337/README.md

 > Jumping of my problems, maybe I can jump happy someday...

 ## About me
-My name is Tiago, but please call me "TJ".
-I'm a UX Game Designer and I am currently working for a XR development center in PUCPR.
-We are making a lot of changes in how the education is done and I am really proud of it.

-Here you will see some of my personal projects, nothing really special but everything is made with heart.

-That's it.
+Greetings, adventurer!
+My name is Tiago, though you may call me "TJ".
+I am a proud UX Game Designer, currently embarking on an epic quest at PUCPR, where we’re reshaping the very foundations of how knowledge (and magic, maybe...) is wielded.
+The progress we’re making fills my heart with pride—this journey is one for the books.

+In this place, you’ll find a collection of my personal projects.
+They may seem humble, but each one is forged with passion and dedication, like a finely crafted sword.

+May your path be full of treasures and triumphs!

 ## Portfolio
 https://tejota.notion.site/Ol-Tudo-bem-152e13a0197280249839f778687e8029